-- Abbreviated physical examination, including weight, vital signs, and a symptomdirected evaluation by history and/or appropriate physical exam based on participant self-reported symptoms or complaints (see SSP for more detail); - HIV infection assessment including pre-test counseling.
-A subsequent follow-up contact is conducted to provide post-test counseling and to report results to participant; - Assessment of baseline reactogenicity parameters; - Assessment of any new or unresolved AEs/intercurrent illnesses; - Assessment of concomitant medications (as described in Section 7.2); - ALT; - Creatinine; - CBC with differential; - Urine or serum pregnancy test (for participants who are capable of becoming pregnant).
+- Abbreviated physical examination, including weight, vital signs, and a symptomdirected evaluation by history and/or appropriate physical exam based on participant self-reported symptoms or complaints (see SSP for more detail); - Assessment of baseline reactogenicity parameters; - Assessment of any new or unresolved AEs/intercurrent illnesses; - Assessment of concomitant medications (as described in Section 7.2); - ALT; - Creatinine; - CBC with differential; - Urine or serum pregnancy test (for participants who are capable of becoming pregnant).
 Persons who are NOT capable of becoming pregnant due to having undergone total hysterectomy or bilateral oophorectomy (verified by medical records), are not required to undergo pregnancy testing; and - Blood collection for HIV testing, PrEP monitoring, and sample storage.